-Warren Prosperi will be giving a slide lecture along with his artistic collaborator, Lucia Prosperi, The Evolution of the Museum Epiphany Series, on Saturday December 20th from 4 – 5pm at Vose Galleries, 238 Newbury Street, Boston.
-The event will conclude with a reception with June from 5 – 6pm.
+We will be hosting a conversation with Warren Prosperi and his artistic collaborator, The Evolution of Two Series: The Museum Epiphany and A Suite for Unsung Heroes, on Saturday December 20th from 4 – 5pm at Vose Galleries, 238 Newbury Street, Boston.
+This special event will include the exclusive unveiling of their second Revolutionary War mural, and will conclude with a reception with June from 5 – 6pm.

 The lecture is free and open to the public.
 Space is limited though so please RSVP a week prior to the event.
 Please call 617-536-6176 or email firstname.lastname@example.org to RSVP.Contact Vose about this artist

 Warren Prosperi is self-educated in the tradition of Optical Naturalism, which was developed by Caravaggio, perfected by the 17th century masters Hals and Velasquez, and continued by Zorn, Sargent and Sorolla.
 This tradition examines the nature of visual experience and the structure of an actual moment.
 It is the basis of how Warren and his wife, Lucia R Prosperi, approach portraiture: presenting a moment, which reflects the character and environment of the subject.